Article

 facebook

 The sector is constantly being challenged to adjust its offer to the new service expectations of an increasingly demanding economy.
-During the last decades, we have witnessed a move from local models towards a globalized operation, bringing cost efficiency and centralized control.
-The sector was harvesting the benefits of this move, but a new reverse shift is arising – local-nearshoring strategies.
+Over the last few decades, we have witnessed a shift from local models towards a globalized operation, which has brought cost efficiency and centralized control.
+The sector was reaping the benefits of this shift, but now, a new trend is emerging—local nearshoring strategies.

 Given the challenging environment, players can only survive through an optimum trade-off between on-time delivery and operational performance.
-The sector has been learning gradually that efficiency and agility are essential.
+What the sector has been learning gradually is that efficiency and agility are key.
 These capabilities will secure adjustment to whichever trend comes next.

 Advantages of an efficient logistics process

-In an era of globalized, worldwide trade where the price war is so fierce, logistical leaders are looking for ways to reduce cost, while uplifting service levels, but many still have not found the right path forward.
-With mounting pressure for effective last-mile deliveries, players who achieve an agile and Lean supply chain, able to adjust in real-time according to demand, will achieve a competitive advantage, resulting in increased market share and profitability.
+In an era of globalized, worldwide trade where the price war is so fierce, logistical leaders are looking for ways to reduce costs while uplifting service levels, but many still have not found the right path forward.
+As pressure mounts for efficient last-mile deliveries, companies that establish agile, lean supply chains and can adapt in real-time to shifting demand will gain a competitive edge, driving greater market share and profitability.
 For granting an optimized and steady flow of goods, the focus must be placed on improving productivity at an operational level while rethinking the whole network.

-Only in the latter, the focus is placed on the right element – the customer – allowing goods to flow evenly throughout the chain in a shorter timeframe, safeguarding the overall performance in terms of costs and service level.
+Only in the latter approach is the focus placed on the right element—the customer—allowing goods to flow more efficiently throughout the chain in a shorter timeframe, which helps maintain overall performance in terms of both cost and service levels.

-The good news is that this move – from local to global optimization – does not necessarily mean a high investment – it means setting up Streamlined Logistics, with more productive and customer-centric processes instead.
-With solid and efficient processes in place, logistical companies can shrink the end-to-end stream, reduce lead time, minimize cost-to-serve, and grant speed and reliability in connecting all the dots.
+The good news is that transitioning from local to global optimization doesn’t necessarily require heavy investment; instead, it involves implementing streamlined logistics with more productive and customer-centric processes.
+With solid and efficient processes in place, logistical companies will be able to shrink the end-to-end stream, reduce lead time, minimize cost-to-serve, and grant speed and reliability in connecting all the dots.

 How to improve logistics efficiency

-In the recent past, the pre-pandemic efficiency-focused scenario has been replaced by a resilience-centered reality, resulting in a huge turnaround in a business’s course of action.
-Economic shortages, the eastern European war and the acceleration of digitalization are issues that are pushing for competitive ideas across the sector.
+Recently, the pre-pandemic focus on efficiency has shifted to a resilience-driven approach, leading to a major shift in business strategies and operations.
+Economic shortages, the Eastern European war, and the acceleration of digitalization are issues that are pushing for competitive ideas across the sector.

 In the face of this scenario, unsuitable infrastructure, logistical challenges and inefficient carriers’ management undermine the growth of companies and increase the risk of stagnation across the industry.
 But what are logistics companies doing to improve their logistics operations?

 The most common approaches involve investment in advanced software, infrastructure, or automated solutions as part of the innovation strategy.
 But aren’t leaders missing something?
-Such a path brings out the lack of basic stability in the organisation’s core processes and may turn the system more rigid rather than more flexible.
-These challenges are not to be overlooked, of course, but they may be drifting attention away from what matters: processes.
+Such a path highlights the lack of fundamental stability in organizations’ core processes, potentially making the system more rigid rather than more flexible.
+These challenges are not to be overlooked, of course, but they may be diverting attention away from what matters: processes.

 We know from experience how to solve these problems effectively and the benefits that top performers can achieve.
 For this, we have compiled the key initiatives to carry out to boost logistical performance in a practical, sustained way, and address both warehousing and transportation flows.